No Homework in Norway

 - A driver's license test is usually binary.

 - The test is binary.
 Either you pass it or your fail it.

 The bell curve is an even distribution of test scores that looks like a bell.
 Notice the following:

 - In college, I was in the bottom of the bell curve.

-- Students in the middle of bell curse are passing the test.
+- Students in the middle of the bell curve are passing the class.

 You get feedback, detailed feedback

 Feedback refers to giving analysis on how someone or something did in an evaluation.
 Notice the following: